 “David, bring her here.
 Bring Sister here.
 I want both of them.”
 He laid her on my chest and I lost it.
 The tears rolled and rolled as I breathed in my two babies, “I’ve been waiting for this for so long.”

 They latched and I rested, but not for long.
 I knew the next part would be the hardest yet.
 I’d already noticed Heidi giving me a shot of pit.
 I have a history of tricky placentas and we had worried these would follow suite.
 I was bleeding and they weren’t detaching.
-We waited as long as we could before the midwife tried to manually remove them.
+We waited as long as we could before Melissa tried to manually remove them.
 The worst pain of my life, with a hand up inside me.
-I screamed.
+I screamed, she cried.
 They didn’t budge.

 I remember the crisp October air as they rolled me down the driveway like it was yesterday.
 It felt amazing.
 I felt amazing.
 I did it!
 A strange feeling to be so proud and relieved and so mad to have to be leaving my babies and a little worried about how this would all transpire.
 The paramedic was kind and chatted with me while he started an IV for some fluids and called ahead to the hospital.
 I remember trying to picture where we were by the turns and the stoplights, trying to keep myself from passing out.
 We got there so quickly and then we waited.
 Nurse after nurse and resident after resident filed in to come tug on the cords hanging out of me, rub my belly, and scratch their head over what to do.
 I was fading at this point- “There’s another gush,” I’d call out, “and another.”
 I knew I was bleeding heavily.
-“Please just take me back for a D&C. My midwife already tried all of this.
+“Please just take me back for a D&C. My midwives already tried all of this.
 I need to be put under before I pass out.”
 I lost far more blood at the hospital than I had at home while they stood there questioning my midwives’ competency with Heidi standing right there attempting to transfer care and being ignored.

 Soon I was waking up to David and my sister and our twins- all wrapped up and dressed.
 She’d even wet nursed each of them while I was under sedation for the surgery.
 My placentas were out and now I was done.
 The hospital stay was exhausting.
 They harassed us for not admitting the twins as patients.
 They came in at 5am to tell me I had an antibody in my blood and ask me about my birth control plans- I could only laugh at that.
 I just had twins at home- do you really think I’m thinking about having another right now?
 I got no rest and was tired beyond belief.
-I had an IV in the crook of my elbow that they refused to move for 24 hours and I couldn’t bend my arm to latch the twins on.
+I had an IV in the crook of my right elbow that they refused to move for 24 hours and I couldn’t bend my arm to latch the twins on.
 I received two blood transfusions and was feeling pretty good after that.
 I was already losing fluid I had retained in my legs.
 I had the sweetest nurse the next day, just before discharge, who rubbed special homeopathic cream on my tailbone and helped me shower.
 It was a whole day before they had names.
 We chose Joy Dawn- Joy because we loved the name and the virtue, and Dawn after my maternal grandpa Donald and my cousin Jennifer Dawn, and Robert DeLon, Robert after my own dad and Papa- we’d call him Robby, and DeLon after David’s middle name and his dad’s first name.
 They were so precious together- so unsettled until they were nestled beside each other.